tektutor/git-china-june2023-batch1/Day2/README.md

 # Day 2

-## Removing a file from staging are but retain in the working directory
+## Removing a file from staging area but retain in the working directory
 ```
 git rm --cached file2.txt
 ```